3mdeb/news-and-ideas/blog/content/post/2019-05-15-building-bareflank.md

 between those two, usually one version of hypervisor was not compatible with some versions of extended APIs.

-As we really want to use extended APIs, in these series we will use commit `Merge pull request #733 from rianquinn/eapis_merge`.
+As we really want to use extended APIs, in these series we will use [commit](https://github.com/Bareflank/hypervisor/commit/ba613e2c687f7042bac6886858cf6da3132a61d6)
+`Merge pull request #733 from rianquinn/eapis_merge`.
 It was the latest commit that worked for UEFI platforms at the time of writing this article - code on `master` branch is not always working for all platforms; this is what tags are used for in this repository.
 There are also some examples merged into the hypervisor repository in later commits, earlier they were separate projects, just like the extended APIs.
 This ensures that they use the latest API, too.
-Perhaps we will look at them later in these series
+Perhaps we will look at them later in these series.

 ```
 git clone https://github.com/Bareflank/hypervisor.git